spiderlili/Game-Conference-Notes/DevelopBrighton2022/Betterverse.md

 - Curate the community:
   - The curation should not favour profit over people.
   - Protect vulnerable groups online.
   - We have all the ingredients needed to do it well.
+Invest in community curation.